Target Books: 8 - 16

 2. The Cape Cod Mystery by Phoebe Atwood Taylor (1931) qualifies as #3 amateur night

 3. Why Shoot a Butler by Georgette Heyer (1933) qualifies as #23 the butler did it...or not

 4. The Case of the Late Pig by Margery Allingham (1948) qualifies as #8, dangerous beasts

 5. Hamlet, Revenge by Michael Innes (1937) qualifies as #13 staging the crime

 6. Peril at End House by Agatha Christie (1932) qualifies as #33 international detectives

-7. Lord Edgware Dies (aka Thirteen at Dinner) (1933) qualifies as #24, a mystery by any other name
+7. Lord Edgware Dies (aka Thirteen at Dinner) (1933) qualifies as #11, a book with a man in the title

 8. Unpleasantness at the Bellona Club by Dorothy Sayers (1928) qualifies as #14 scene of the crime